 9. Hyde Ring

-No, you’re not experiencing déjà vu; the 18k rose gold Hyde ring has an 18k yellow gold sibling earlier on this list (the Sydney ring).
-A testament to the popularity and success of this design, we do indeed feature multiple rings similar to the Sydney ring, but with subtle differences for those who know exactly what they want.
+No, you’re not experiencing déjà vu; the 18k yellow gold Sydney Ring and the platinum Cairns Ring earlier on this list have an 18k rose gold sibling.
+A testament to the popularity and success of this design, we do indeed feature multiple rings similar to the Hyde, but with subtle differences for those who know exactly what they want.

-This tried and true design features charming leaf-motif shoulders displaying three diamond-set leaves on each side.
+This tried and true design features charming leaf motif shoulders displaying three diamond-set leaves on each side.
 What’s more, the stunning 1.18-carat center stone is held in the perfect four-prong setting.
-Not only do the prongs have an interesting shape which compliments the leaf motif, but they also feature an exposed design that displays the diamond more prominently.
+Not only do the prongs have an interesting shape that compliments the leaf motif, but they also feature an exposed design that displays the diamond more prominently.

 10. Ridgefield Ring

-The striking Ridgefield ring features an octagonal old European-cut diamond in the center, weighing approximately 1.10 carats.
+The striking Ridgefield Ring features an octagonal 1.00-carat old European-cut center diamond.
 A halo of old European-cut diamonds surrounds the center stone and is emphasized by fine milgrain.
 What’s more, the platinum band ends with diamond-adorned shoulders.
 Finally, the under-gallery offers a spectacular display of eye-catching patterns.

 12. Marino Ring

 While there’s nothing wrong with lavish engagement rings, some brides might prefer something more understated and delicate.
-If your significant other fits in this category, consider choosing the Marino ring.
+If your significant other fits in this category, consider choosing the dazzling Marino Ring.

 13. Fontana Ring